-Petitioner must show not only that but for her Td vaccination, she would not have had TM, but also that the vaccine was a substantial factor in causing her TM.
+In addition, petitioner must show not only that but for her Td vaccination, she would not have had TM, but also that the vaccine was a substantial factor in causing her TM.
 Shyface v.
 Sec'y of HHS, 165 F.3d 1344, 1352 (Fed.
 Cir.
 1999).

 The Vaccine Act does not permit the undersigned to rule in favor of petitioner based solely on her allegations unsupported by medical records or credible medical opinion.
 42 U.S.C. § 300aa-13(a)(1).
+Nor is mere temporal association sufficient to prove causation in fact.
+Grant, 956 F.2d at 1148.
+Without more, "evidence showing an absence of other causes does not meet petitioners' affirmative duty to show actual or legal causation."
+Id. at 1149.

-The undersigned has no difficulty accepting that tetanus vaccine can cause transverse myelitis.
+With regard to Althen prong one, the undersigned has no difficulty accepting that tetanus vaccine can cause transverse myelitis.
 Petitioners have prevailed in cases in which they alleged that tetanus vaccine caused their TM.
 See, e.g., Roberts v.
-Sec'y of HHS, No. 09-427V, 2013 WL 5314698, at 1 (Fed.
+Sec'y of HHS, No. 09-427V, 2013 WL 5314698, at \1 (Fed.
 Cl.
 Spec.
 Mstr.
 Aug.
 29, 2013) (four-week onset); Helman v.
-Sec'y of HHS, No. 10-813V, 2012 WL 1607142, at 3 (Fed.
+Sec'y of HHS, No. 10-813V, 2012 WL 1607142, at \3 (Fed.
 Cl.
 Spec.
 Mstr.
 Apr.
 5, 2012) (three-week onset; respondent elected not to defend the case); Bowes v.
-Sec'y of HHS, No. 01-481V, 2006 WL 2849816, at 3 (Fed.
+Sec'y of HHS, No. 01-481V, 2006 WL 2849816, at \3 (Fed.
 Cl.
 Spec.
 Mstr.
 Sept.
 8, 2006) (two-week onset).
+The medical literature filed in this case also supports a finding that tetanus vaccine can cause TM.
 Petitioner has satisfied prong one of Althen.

 Before discussing prong two of Althen, it is essential to discuss prong three because this case hinges on timing.
-Petitioner's expert, Dr. Triggs, stated in his initial expert report that petitioner had transverse myelitis, which he described as an "immune-mediated demyelinating disorder."
+Petitioner's expert, Dr. Triggs, states in his initial expert report that petitioner had transverse myelitis, which he describes as an "immune-mediated demyelinating disorder."
 Ex.
 28, at 5.
 He later changed his opinion, testifying at the hearing that petitioner had an inflammatory lesion of her spinal cord, a partial myelitis.
 Tr. at 316.
 He also testified he was "hanging up on demyelination" because he was not convinced petitioner had demyelination.
 Tr. at 339.
 He did not know what the medical theory was connecting Td vaccine to transverse myelitis.
 Because of the difference between his expert report and his testimony, the undersigned ordered petitioner to file a supplemental expert report from Dr. Triggs.
 In this supplemental report, Dr. Triggs identifies the onset of petitioner's TM as 54 hours after vaccination, or just over two days.
 Ex.
 70, at 4.